Jefftree/Course-Notes/f15/econ101.md

 Economic efficient production process -> Technology efficient.

-NOTE: Previous example is not if and only if.
+Note: Previous example is not if and only if.

 ## Information and Organization